outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you.md

 A lot, it turns out.

 As a woman, I've gone through many interviews where I haven't seen another non-male or non-white interviewer.
 This is instantly alienating and makes me think 'I don't belong here'.

-Worse a lot of interviewers give no care to put the applicant at ease, making them feel welcome and supported and that they want them to be at their best.
-I've failed many an interview not because I was wrong for the job because of the interviewers or the process failed to get the best out of me.
+Worse, a lot of interviewers give no attention to putting the applicant at ease, or making them feel welcome and supported.
+I’ve failed many an interview not because I was wrong for the job, but because the interviewers or the process failed to get the best out of me.

 This has a real tangible effect on diverse hiring - meeting someone of the same gender, age or race as themselves resulted in a 50% increase in the odds a woman would be hired for a position at Cisco.

 Interviewing is not a chance to strut your stuff and feed your ego.
 It's a time to be kind and supportive of others while they are in an extremely vulnerable position.
 ## Compassionate Hiring Says: We Pride Ourselves On Our Process

 Compassionate hiring says interviewing is a skill and we pride ourselves on the people involved and the process.
-We think our process is the kindest, welcoming and most fun that it can be and our interviewers are engaged, trained and rewarded for being part of it.
+We think our process is the kindest, most welcoming and most fun that it can be and our interviewers are engaged, trained and rewarded for being part of it.

 All too often hiring is an afterthought that no one wants to be a part of, a drain on time and energy both for the interviewers and the applicants.
 It doesn't have to be that way.